 The number of dependents you have can determine the amount of VA disability benefits you can receive.
 Veterans with a disability rating of at least 30% qualify for an additional benefit.
 The dependents include children, young adults between the ages of 18 and 23, spouses, and dependent parents.
 Therefore, if your disability rating is at least 30% and you have dependents, you could receive more from VA for your back pain.

-If you were denied disability benefits or don’t agree with the disability rating you received, a VA disability attorney can help you request a decision review.
+If you were denied disability benefits or don’t agree with the disability rating you received, a VA disability advocate can help you request a decision review.
 You may need to provide additional evidence or get a second opinion on your initial claim.
 You do not have to do this alone—call for a free consultation.